Detailed Explanation of Component Decorator Identifiers

 @property()

-Developer -> Update Engine d.ts File
+Developer -> Update engine d.ts file

-function of the IDE, or use the standard writing to solve it.
+function, or use the standard writing method.

-2.2 Decorator Use for Property Accessors
+2.2 Decorator Usage for Accessors

 const { regClass, property } = Laya;